 Enjoy a night under the stars in the campground.

 The park offers a wide variety of environmental education and interpretive programs year round.
 Participants gain appreciation, understanding, and develop a sense of stewardship toward natural and cultural resources through:

 Pontoon boat tours of the lake are offered spring through fall.
 For more detailed information contact the park office.

-A park-operated interpretive center in the Conewago Day Use Area is open weekends during the summer.
-Wayside exhibits and informative brochures help visitors learn more about the park’s natural environment.
+The environmental learning center in the Conewago Day Use Area is open weekends during the summer.
+Visitors can explore the center's exhibits to discover more about the park’s natural environment.